Mademoiselle Rallay: Life

-She was reportedly married to the queen's private secretary Augustine or Pierre Raulet, Raullet or Roullet.
+Secretary Raulet

+Mary first mentioned her wise and honest servant the "damoyselle" called "Rallay" in a letter to her mother Mary of Guise around the year 1557.
+In May 1574, Mary wrote that Rallay had served her and accompanied her in her chamber when she was a girl in France.
+The title "Mademoiselle" could in this time period be used for both married and unmarried women, since the title "Madame" was an honorary title.
+Rallay was married to the queen's private secretary Augustine or Pierre Raulet, Raullet or Roullet.

+He had worked for Mary of Guise, and in March 1558 organised payments to French merchants for clothing fabrics.
+In December 1564, the English diplomat Thomas Randolph wrote that Raulet had been displaced from some of his duties by David Rizzio.
+It was said that Randolph and Raulet had been familiar together, sharing confidences.

 Raullet administered Mary's dowry and jointure estates in France, and was intended to come to England to report on her finances in 1569.
-He had worked for Mary of Guise, and in March 1558 organised payments to French merchants for clothing fabrics.

 The English ambassador in France, Henry Norris, wrote that Secretary Raulet was a "crafty fellow".
 He was with Queen Mary at Sheffield Castle in 1571, described as her secretary for the French language.
 He died on 30 August 1574 at Sheffield after three month's illness.
 The Earl of Shrewsbury searched his papers and Mary took charge of his legacy of 280 French crowns.
 Claude Nau replaced him as Mary's secretary for the French language.

-The title "Mademoiselle" could in this time period be used for both married and unmarried women, since the title "Madame" was an honorary title.

-Mary mentioned in a letter of May 1574 that Rallay had served her and accompanied her in her chamber when she was a girl in France.